iWriteGigs

 C The results are incorrect because the study did not use a random sample.

-D We can generalize the results of the study to all Americans.
+D We can generalize the results of the study only to Americans with adverse childhood experiences.

 Question #20